aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

-Gets or sets how to quote values in the exported text file.
+how to quote values in the exported text file.

 **Returns:**
 int